Website Manager

 Ballard Little League and District 8 provide pre-season training for all umpires.
 Clinics are offered in the areas of Little League baseball and softball rules, field mechanics, game management and umpire equipment and positioning in the one and two person umpire system.
 Clinic dates, times and locations will be added once they become available.

-In the spring of 2022, BLL Umpire Dave Trop recorded a training video of a rules clinic for BLL.
-You can find the link to the video online here.
+You can also find a recorded a training video of a rules clinic for BLL online here.
 It is a great resource for new umpires with BLL.

 FREQUENTLY ASKED QUESTIONS